oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 I'm not sure why we would want that fallback, exactly.
-Flexbox rows are all vertically aligned, just like our default grid rows.
+Flexbox rows are all vertically aligned, just like our default grid rows -- so there's no clear advantage that I see.
-But I can imagine situations where we want a flexbox variants at some screen size, to create a different effect.
+But I can imagine situations where we want a flexbox variant at some other screen size, to create a different effect?

-Using an alternate `masonry` display mode means we'll fall back to `block` display if we don't do anything else.
+An alternate `masonry` display mode would fall back to `block` display by default.
+To get any other fallback (grid, flex, or multi-column) we would have to specify both layouts completely.
-To get the grid fallback
+For a grid fallback
-with columns that match our masonry layout, we have to specify both -- duplicating the track definitions:
+with columns that match our masonry layout, that would mean duplicating the track definitions:

 ```css
 /* grid fallback… duplicate properties */